 What is the test fee for one Subject Test?

-The basic test Fee is $ 26, plus $26 for Language with Listening, and $16 for all other Subject tests
+The basic test Fee is $ 26, $26 for Language with Listening, and $22 for each of the all other Subject tests.
+For international students an additional fee of $49 need to be added.

 Which Subject Tests should I take?